Cannone da 90/53: Naval version

 In 1938, after a development period, the Ansaldo company produced a new heavy AA gun for the Regia Marina, to replace the obsolescent Škoda 10 cm K10 and K11 used for that role on Italian warships; initially 48 calibers long, it was eventually brought to 50 calibers.

 The Cannone da 90/50 Ansaldo Model 1938 and OTO Model 1939 had an autofretted monobloc barrel with a screwed-on breech ring containing the horizontal sliding breech block and seatings for the recoil and run-out cylinders.
 The most interesting part of the weapon was the single quadriaxial mounting designed for it: those were pre-stabilized, with a complex system controlled by 11 gyros, with two electric motors providing the necessary RPC; the whole complex was enclosed in an oval shielded turret, mainly to protect it from the blast effects from the battleship's main caliber guns.
 The turret weighed some 20 tons, and the practical rate of fire was 12 rounds per minute.
 After testing on the armoured cruiser San Giorgio, the 90/50 was fitted on the new Littorio-class battleships and the two Andrea Doria-class battleships being rebuilt, for a respective total of 12 and 10 mountings.

 This system has been described as too advanced and ahead of its day, and, while ballistically the gun had good performance, the mountings proved delicate.
 In the Andrea Doria-class battleships the electrical RPC motors were removed in 1942 because of water damage; on the Littorio-class battleships, where the mountings were placed higher, the RPC was retained.
 Early rounds tended to be flawed and fragment into very small pieces, reducing their effectiveness, although improved rounds were issued during the war.

-After the war, guns from the Italian battleship Vittorio Veneto were assigned to Yugoslavia as a part of war reparations.
+After the war, the twelve 90/53 guns from the Italian battleship Vittorio Veneto were assigned to Yugoslavia as a part of war reparations.
 They were mounted on a coastal artillery battery on island Žirje off Šibenik as a part of the Cold War defense strategy.
-Two 90/53 cannons saw action in September 1991 during the Croatian War of Independence, deterring Yugoslav People's Army attack on Šibenik and blocking 34 Yugoslav Navy's patrol boats and minesweepers which were later captured by Croatian forces in the inner harbor.
+These guns saw action in September 1991 during the Croatian War of Independence, deterring the Yugoslav People's Army assault on Šibenik and blocking 34 Yugoslav Navy's patrol boats and minesweepers which were later captured by Croatian forces in the inner harbor.